 - Adult members of our church who have been through the temple wear sacred garments underneath their clothing for the rest of their lives.
 It is a physical, daily reminder of the promises we make to follow Christ.
 Read more about our sacred garments here.
 (Note: This is for experienced members of the church who attend the temple.
 All our churches are open to the public, but more preparation is required to go to a temple).

 - Young members of the church serve for about 2 years as full-time missionaries.
 They pay their own way and don’t choose where they serve.
 The prophet and apostles of our church assign them to go to a specific mission area and it can be anywhere in the world.

 - When we drive, we only take right turns–never left.
-Sometimes that requires making three right turns and looping around the block in order to get where we want to go.
+This can be very inconvenient for us because it means we often have to take three right turns to loop around the block to get to some places.
 Haha.
 Totally kidding.
-I had you going there for a minute 🙂 Seriously, though, there are many more things I could put on this list, but hopefully, this gives an idea.
+I had you going there for a minute 🙂

 Commonly Misunderstood Beliefs About Latter-Day Saints

 - We don’t practice polygamy.
 My wife would be super ticked if we did.
 There was a subset of early members of our church (including some key leaders) who practiced polygamy 132 years ago, but no member of the church has practiced polygamy ever since.

 - We do not worship Joseph Smith in any way.
 We believe Joseph Smith was called by God in the 1830s to restore God’s church on the earth.
 We respect his willingness to serve God just like the prophets in the Bible, but he is a mortal person with flaws.
 We only worship God.